 Farida believes that the tunnels lead to the quarries where the porous red rock of the city was taken from the earth.
 She also believes that the tunnels under the city was where a historic Zhemri prince was slain, a tragedy that may have led to the Zhemri abandoning the site.
 She volunteers to show the PCs a wall in the palace that shows the ancient Zhemri fighting twisted, skin-and-bones creatures in such tunnels.
 Another carving shows a Zhemri prince, Orynkus, wielding a golden falchion and holding a mysterious glowing silver skull, becoming overwhelmed by the terrors.

-While the existence of tunnels under the Red City is outside the scope of this adventure, DMs can design a "dungeon" that leads the PCs to the treasure of the fallen prince and his men.
+While the existence of tunnels under the Red City is outside the scope of this adventure, judges can insert a dungeon here that leads the PCs to the treasure of the fallen prince.

 SPECIAL THANKS